 Definition - What does Blastocyst mean?

-An embryo that has developed for five to six days post fertilization is referred to as a blastocyst.
-A blastocyst contains 3 distinct features, including a fluid-filled cavity and two distinct types of cells:
+A blastocyst is a fertilized egg that has developed for five to six days and contains 3 distinct features.
+These features include a fluid-filled cavity and two distinct types of cells:

 - Trophectoderm (T) cells - T cells consist of a single layer of cells around the circumference of the embryo that become the placenta and embryonic sac.

 - Inner cell mass (ICM) - The ICM is a distinct clump of cells that form the actual baby

 During in vitro fertilization (IVF), blastocysts are developed in a laboratory setting and then transferred to a uterus, hopefully resulting in implantation and pregnancy.

 A blastocyst may also be referred to as a Day 5 embryo or a Day 6 embryo.

 When a sperm and egg meet, fertilization occurs.
 At this point, a zygote is formed.
 Cells continue to divide and around 5 to 6 days after fertilization, the embryo becomes a blastocyst.
 A blastocyst differs from an embryo because of its advanced cell development and growth.
 This includes a fluid-filled cavity and two distinct types of cells: T cells, and the ICM.
 Around 5 or 6 days after fertilization, a healthy blastocyst will hatch from its protective outer shell known as the zona pellucida.
 It is around 24 hours after this hatching process that embryo implantation is ready to occur.